 Stuart Allan (Robin/Damian Wayne), Taissa Farmiga (Raven), Jake T. Austin (Blue Beetle/Jamie Reyes), Kari Wahlgren (Starfire), Brandon Soo Hoo (Beast Boy), Jerry O’Connell (Superman/Clark Kent), Jason O’Mara (Batman/Bruce Wayne), Rosario Dawson (Wonder Woman), Shemar Moore (Cyborg/Victor Stone), Christopher Gorham (The Flash/Barry Allen), Jon Bernthal (Trigon), Sean Maher (Nightwing/Dick Grayson), Steve Blum (Lex Luthor), T.C.
 Carson (Ra’s Al Ghul)

 The Justice League are battling against The Legion of Doom.
 During the midst of the battle, it is found that Weather Wizard is possessed by the demon Trigon.
-As the Justice League battle against the demonic forces, Damian ignores Batman’s orders to stay on the sidelines and crashes the Batwing into Weather Wizard, defeating the demon.
+Damian ignores Batman’s orders to stay on the sidelines and crashes the Batwing into Weather Wizard, defeating the demon.
 Not happy with Damian, Batman gets Nightwing to place him into the custody of the Teen Titans.
-Refusing to be a team player, Damian eventually begins to connect with the mysterious Raven who has magical powers.
+At first refusing to be a team player, Damian eventually begins to connect with the mysterious Raven who has magical powers.
 Meanwhile, Trigon possesses Superman.
 As the Teen Titans are dragged into combat with Trigon’s demonic minions, they learn of Raven’s past as the daughter of Trigon who fled to Earth after her father devastated her home planet of Azarath.

 The Teen Titans are one of the numerous superhero teams that populate comic-books.
 Originally appearing in DC Comics in 1964, the group was pitched in terms of the idea of sidekicks like Robin, Wonder Girl, Aquaboy and Kid Flash coming together to form their own junior equivalent of the Justice League.
 The complement has changed over the years with a number of new heroes being created specific to the group.
 On screen, the Titans made an appearance in the animated The Superman/Aquaman Hour (1967-8) but did not get their own show until the animated tv series Teen Titans (2003-6), which had one film spinoff with Teen Titans: Trouble in Tokyo (2006), as well a revival series Teen Titans Go!
-(2013– ), which places more of a comedic spin on the characters.
-They are due to make their live-action debut in the upcoming tv series Titans (2018– ).
+(2013– ), which places more of a comedic spin on the characters and has had three film spinoffs with Teen Titans Go!
+To the Movies (2018), Teen Titans Go!
+Vs. Teen Titans (2019), Teen Titans Go!
+See Space Jam (2021) and Teen Titans Go! & DC Super Hero Girls: Mayhem in the Multiverse (2022).
+They subsequently made their live-action debut in the tv series Titans (2018-23).

 The film handles its introductory story well.
 The focus is placed on the Damian Wayne Robin, who has become a distinctive character in the DC Universe Original Animated Movies films since Son of Batman, as Batman sends him to the Titans to straighten him out.
 Damian has never been associated with the Titans (although both Dick Grayson/Nightwing and the Tim Drake Robin have) until the DC Rebirth storyline that came out several months after the film did.
 Moreover, Damian is immediately cast as a determined individualist who rejects the notion of team spirit, which puts his relationship with the rest of group into a position of conflict.